Tuesday, August 2, 2022

 Summary:

 The Million Eyes of Sumuru is one wacky plot that takes all the spy films' most cliched elements and magnifies them tenfold.
-Besides conquering the world and having all men under her thumb, Sumuru has also developed a gun that shoots darts that turn their targets to stone.
-Two things about The Million Eyes of Sumuru that add humor to the story at hand are how Nick West, a CIA agent, only cares about his vacation and can’t be persuaded to help save the world until he is framed for murder.
-Even more silly is how Sumuru and his disciples hate men so much that they become schoolgirls in love when left alone with a man.
-Despite this melting pot of ideas, The Million Eyes of Sumuru works in an odd sort of way.
+When it comes to conquering the world and having all men under her thumb, Sumuru has also developed a gun that shoots darts that turn their targets to stone.
+Two things that add humor to the story at hand are how Nick West, a CIA agent, only cares about his vacation and can’t be persuaded to help save the world until he is framed for murder.
+Despite its melting pot of ideas, The Million Eyes of Sumuru works in an odd sort of way.

 A lot of The Million Eyes of Sumuru's appeal is due to director Lindsay Shonteff's superb visual eye, which beautifully captures the numerous voluptuous women in this film.
-Other notable films that were also directed by Lindsay Shonteff include Devil Doll, Licensed to Kill (The Second Best Secret Agent in the Whole Wide World) and Clegg.
+Other notable films directed by Lindsay Shonteff include Devil Doll, Licensed to Kill (The Second Best Secret Agent in the Whole Wide World), and Clegg.
 Also, The Million Eyes of Sumuru features many moments of suspense and plenty of action, including an all-out raid on Sumuru’s fortress.
 Besides action and suspense, there's an ample amount of humor, notably a moment with Klaus Kinski in the role of President Boong.

 The Girl from Rio was directed by Jess Franco, a prolific filmmaker whose filmography eclipses two hundred films.
 Over the course of two years, Jess Franco would collaborate with producer Harry Allen Towers on a total of nine films.
 The Girl from Rio is their second collaboration and their second adaptation of Sax Rohmer's literary works.
 Also, the screenplay for The Girl from Rio was written by Harry Allan Towers under the pseudonym Peter Welbeck.